 - To accomplish this, packets are sent to family.
 The family must complete and return their packets to the HCV Department.
 If the family fails to comply and/or complete their annual recertification within the allotted time frame, they may be cancelled from the program for non-compliance of program rules.

 Once the family’s recertification is reviewed, calculated and entered into the computer system, the landlord and the client will receive a Contract Change Clause, normally a 30-day notice is given, that shows the family’s new rental portion and DHA’s HAP payment.

 A family may request an interim or redetermination at any time, based on any change in the family’s income and/or household composition.

-When a change is requested, a redetermination packet must be completed and returned to the Section 8 office with all the required documentation for the change.
+When a change is requested, a redetermination packet must be completed and returned to the HCV office with all the required documentation for the change.